 The MMU analyzed the causes of forced outages for the entire PJM system.
 The metric used was lost generation, which is the product of the duration of the outage and the size of the outage reduction.
 Lost generation can be converted into lost system equivalent availability.
-On a system wide basis, the resultant lost equivalent availability from the forced outages is equal to the equivalent forced outage factor (EFOF).
+140 On a system wide basis, the resultant lost equivalent availability from the forced outages is equal to the equivalent forced outage factor (EFOF).

-PJM EFOF was 3.7 percent in 2020.
-This means there was 3.7 percent lost availability because of forced outages.
-Table 5-29 shows that forced outages for boiler tube leaks, at 12.9 percent of the systemwide EFOF, were the largest single contributor to EFOF.
+PJM EFOF was 5.2 percent in the first three months of 2021.
+This means there was 5.2 percent lost availability because of forced outages.
+Table 5-29 shows that forced outages for boiler tube leaks, at 9.7 percent of the systemwide EFOF, were the fourth largest single contributor to EFOF.